alligo/consul-tls/README.md

 ## Examples

-Note: start a Consul on Port 8500 before run these tests
+Note: the Consul URL must be valid and working

 ### Save (test files)